premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2015-07-26-divine-cows.md

 category: english
 ---

 **Divine** - of, relating to, or characterizing God or a deity.

-(In the below discussion, "you" is not you.
+(In the discussion below, "you" is not you.
 "You" is a person who owns a dairy farm)

 **Me:** Hey friend.
 I heard that you are setting up a new business.
 Congrats.
 What's the business?